frederic-perez/AmE-dictionary/data/idioms.md

 __slated for__ :two: Scheduled or organized to happen or take place.
 __slave away__ :dart: To work strenuously and continuously (doing something). _I refuse to slave away for minimum wage._
 __slay__ To succeed at something in a particularly impressive or dominant way. _She’s definitely getting the promotion after she slayed that presentation for the CEO._ _I absolutely slayed the interview; at one point, I even laid flat out on the couch on live TV!_
+__sleep divorce__ A term that refers to the decision of a couple to sleep in separate places, such as separate beds or separate rooms.
 __sleep in__
 __sleep like a baby__ To experience a very deep and restful sleep; to sleep soundly. _I can’t believe you finished a triathlon!
 You’re going to sleep like a baby tonight._
 __sleep on (something)__